ndahn/HkbEditor/doc/guide.md

 Inside said folder you will find a few more files and folders, but the one we are interested in is inside the `Behavior` folder.
 Open it; you should see a file like `c0000.hkx`.
 This is the behavior file in binary format.
 Drop it onto the *HKLib* .exe and it will be converted to a (rather large) .xml file.

 > Unfortunately, at the time of writing HKLib only supports Elden Ring and Nightreign.
 For older games like Sekiro and Dark Souls 3 there are ways to generate an xml using Dropoff's hkxconverter.
 If you find someone who has extracted these before you can use those as well.
-More on this in [[#Saving changes]].
+More on this in [Saving changes](#saving-changes).

 > Note that .hkx is a fairly common extension within the Havok framework.
 Not every .hkx file is a behavior!